 From time to time, you can synchronize the two replicas using ArcGIS software tools.
 This means that one replica gets sent the changes that were made to the other replica, and vice versa.
 ArcGIS Server even provides a special type of web service for synchronizing two replicas, called a geodata service.

-Other terms you may see during this lesson include geodatabase and feature class.
+Terms you may see during this lesson include geodatabase and feature class.
 Geodatabase is an Esri-coined term to describe a database containing related GIS datasets, tables, relationship classes, topologies, and so on.
 A feature class is a vector dataset within a geodatabase.
-In the following section you'll create a geodatabase in SQL Server Express and load in some feature classes that you've copied to your EC instance.

 Creating a geodatabase in SQL Server Express